lynnfaraday/aresmush.com/_root/install-ares/next-steps.md

     Username: Builder
     Password: change_me!

 You can rename them if you like.
+Be sure to log them in and change their passwords!

 ## Customization